“The ability to interact with and visualize billions of data elements in real-time is a transformative capability for our national security partners.”

 Managing Partner, Investments

 Battlespace awareness is critical to shortening decision cycles and to making better decisions than one’s adversaries.
-Intelligence teams must rapidly sense, collect, process, analyze, evaluate, and exploit streaming data.
-Yet today’s information-intensive operating environments overwhelm mainstream geospatial tools, slowing time to analysis and intelligence cycles during mission-critical moments.
+Government intelligence teams must rapidly sense, collect, process, analyze, evaluate, and exploit streaming data.
+Today’s information-intensive operating environments overwhelm mainstream geospatial tools, slowing time to analysis and intelligence cycles during mission-critical moments.